TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lesson.md

 #### Part 1 of the Do Now

-* Ask students what the **range** function did.
+* Ask students what the `range` function did.
 * Remind them that there are reference docs online.
-* Show the docs for the range function (note that it actually takes in a third value that is optional).
+* Show the docs for the range function.
+Note that it can take in a third value that is optional.
-* Work together with the students to write a for loop just using the range function.
+* Work together with the students to write a `for` loop using the `range` function.

 #### Part 2 of the Do Now